Syntonic Phototherapy | Restoring Visual Function and Balance Through Light

 Every patient responds differently to treatment since all brains are unique, but most are surprised at the gains acquired.
 If you are interested in hearing more about syntonic phototherapy or if you have any questions, don’t hesitate to call Eye Q Optometrist and schedule a consultation.

-Dr. Stein serves patients in New York City, Scarsdale, Rye , Mamaroneck and throughout New York.
+our eye doctors serves patients in New York City, Scarsdale, Rye , Mamaroneck and throughout New York.